 \section{Results and Analysis}

 We choose $\al=0.5\hbar\sqrt{\mu/m}$, $b=2\mu$, $L=5a$ (where $a=\hbar/\sqrt{m\mu}$), $c(0)=c(L)=1$, $E=eV=0$ and calculate the conductivity $G_{xx}$ and the transverse conductivity $G_{yx}(x)$ at $x=-10a, 0, L/2, L, L+10a$ numerically as functions of $\th$ and $\phi$ and plot in Fig.~\ref{fig:G}.
+Here zero bias conductivity means the ratio of tiny current density $dI$ as a response to a tiny bias $dV$ in the limit $dV\to 0$.
 The conductivity $G_{xx}$ depends on the spin polarization direction of the ferromagnet [see Fig.~\ref{fig:G}(a)] - a characteristic feature of Datta-Das spin transistor.
+When the spin polarization in the leads is along $\hat y$-direction, the incident electron spin is the same as the spin of the electrons moving along $\hat x$ direction in the spin-orbit coupled region, which contributes the most to the longitudinal conductivity.
+Hence, $G_{xx}$ is peaked around $(\pi/2,\pi/2)$ and $(\pi/2,3\pi/2)$ in Fig.~\ref{fig:G}(a).
 In Fig.~\ref{fig:G}(b-f), the transverse conductivities at different locations $x$ are plotted as functions of $(\th,\phi)$.
 The value of transverse conductivity depends on the location $x$ and the polarization direction.
-The dependence on the polarization direction is because of the spin-orbit coupling in the central region.
-The spin-orbit coupling term in the Hamiltonian is $\al(\si_xk_y-\si_yk_x)$.
-Any spin component $\la\si_x\ra$ will imply that the transverse wavenumbers $k_y$ and $-k_y$ are inequivalent and the scattering probabilities are different for these transverse wavenumbers.
+The dependence on the polarization direction is because of the SOC in the central region.
+The SOC term in the Hamiltonian is $\al(\si_xk_y-\si_yk_x)$.
+Any spin component $\la\si_x\ra$ will imply that the transverse wave numbers $k_y$ and $-k_y$ are inequivalent and the scattering probabilities are different for these transverse wave numbers.
 The transverse conductivity is integral of $I_y$ over $\chi$. $I_y$ depends on $\chi$ through the wavefunction as shown in eq.~\eqref{eq:Iy} and if the scattering amplitudes change when $\chi$ goes to $-\chi$, $G_{yx}$ acquires a nonzero value.